 2. Fair presentation: Report truthfully and accurately

-3. Due professional care: the application of diligence and judgment
+3. Due professional care: Apply diligence and judgment

 4. Confidentiality: Your information remains secure